shuangela/portfolio/index.md

 I'm currently an Associate Technical Writer at [MongoDB], where I write technical documentation supporting the MongoDB drivers ecosystem.
 Previously, I've worked at [Workato], writing documentation to help enterprise customers create automated workflows and integrations.
 I've also worked at [Splunk], creating tutorials and use cases to facilitate user adoption of Dashboard Studio.
 My first professional communication experience was at [Argo AI], supporting map operations for self-driving cars.

-I studied Cognitive Science with a minor in Data Science at the University of California, Berkeley.
+I studied Cognitive Science with a minor in Data Science at the [University of California, Berkeley].
 In my free time, I enjoy reading novels, cooking new recipes, and playing video games with my friends!

 ## Featured Samples
 These are some samples that I'm especially proud of: